GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data

-\looseness-1 \textbf{Why do we parameterise the first layer?} On high-dimensional tabular data, the initial layer of an MLP encapsulates a majority of the parameters.
-For instance, within a dataset comprising $20{,}000$ features, the first layer accounts for $98\%$ of the parameters of an MLP with hidden size $100$.
-Given that our approach can be perceived as implementing a soft parameter-sharing mechanism, we target the first layer for parameterisation due to its substantial parameter concentration and propensity to overfit.
+\looseness-1 \textbf{We parameterise the first layer} due to its large number of parameters and propensity to overfit.
+On high-dimensional tabular data, an MLP's first layer holds most parameters; for instance, on a dataset of $20{,}000$ features, the first layer has $98\%$ of the parameters of an MLP with a hidden size $100$.

+\textbf{GCondNet still consider the samples as IID} at both train-time and test-time.
+Recall that samples are IID if they are independent, conditioned on the model's parameters $\theta$ \citep{murphy2022probabilistic}, so that $p\left(y_1, y_2 \mid \vx^{(1)}, \vx^{(2)}, \theta\right)=p\left(y_1 \mid \vx^{(1)}, \theta\right) \cdot p\left(y_2 \mid \vx^{(2)}, \theta\right)$.
+Note that unlike distance-based models (e.g., KNN), our graphs are \textit{not} used directly to make predictions.
+In \gcondnet, to make a prediction, input samples are exclusively processed by the predictor MLP, which uses the same model parameters $\theta$ across all samples.
+Because all information extracted from our sample-wise graphs is encapsulated within the model parameters $\theta$, the above IID equation holds for \gcondnet.

-\textbf{Why do we create many small graphs?} The conventional approach would be to have one large graph where nodes are features and let $\vw^{(j)}$ be node embeddings.
+\textbf{In terms of graph construction}, the conventional approach would be to have one large graph where nodes are features and $\vw^{(j)}$ are node embeddings.
 In contrast, we generate many small graphs and compute $\vw^{(j)}$ as graph embeddings.
-Our approach offers several advantages: \mbox{(i) Having} multiple graphs ``transposes'' the problem and uses the high-dimensionality of the data to our advantage by generating many small graphs which serve as a large training set for the GNN. \mbox{(ii) It allows} using simple distance metrics because the graph nodes contain only scalar values; in contrast, taking distances between features would require working in a high-dimensional space, where distances suffer from the curse of dimensionality. \mbox{(iii) Flexibility}, as it can incorporate external knowledge graphs, if available, by forming hyper-graphs between similar feature graphs. \mbox{(iv) The} computation is efficient because the graphs are small due to small-size datasets.
+Our approach offers several advantages: \mbox{(i)~Having} multiple graphs ``transposes'' the problem and uses the high-dimensionality of the data to our advantage by generating many small graphs which serve as a large training set for the GNN. (ii)~It allows using simple distance metrics because the nodes contain only scalar values; in contrast, taking distances between features would require working in a high-dimensional space and encountering the curse of dimensionality. \mbox{(iii)~The} computation is efficient because the graphs are small due to small-size datasets. \mbox{(iv)~Flexibility}, as it can incorporate external knowledge graphs, if available, by forming hyper-graphs between similar feature graphs.